.

 Without further ado, let’s take a look at a selection of the best shoes that fit braces.
 I only write reviews of shoe styles that I have fitted before, otherwise, I wouldn’t know how well-made they are, the amount of support that they provide, and how they fit.

 Below you can find a selection of the best shoes that fit braces.
 The shoes below will fit a child with medium (M), wide (W), or extra wide feet (XW).
-Disclosure: Keep in mind that we may receive commissions when you click our links and make purchases.
+Disclosure: Some links in this post may be affiliate links and we may receive a small commission (at no extra cost to you) when you click our links and make purchases.

 Please note that braces take up a lot of space inside the shoes, but our main goal is to be able to fit the braces inside the shoes without getting the shoes too large.
 This is why it’s so important for the shoes to provide extra depth.
 Don’t forget to remove the original insoles of the shoes before placing the braces inside the shoes.